 Battle – where the Battle of Hastings was fought in 1066!

-1066 Country is recognised throughout the world as a leading destination of historical significance.
-However, Battle is more than a Conquest.
+Battle is recognised as a leading destination of historical significance.
+However, Battle is more than the Conquest.
 The town offers a diverse shopping experience, with many independent shops, cafes and restaurants set against a uniquely historical backdrop.
-It attracts visitors from home and abroad to its annual Arts and Music Festival held in October.
+It attracts visitors from home and abroad to its annual Arts and Music Festival.
 Other traditions include: the annual Marbles Match and Easter Bonnet Parade on Good Friday; a Medieval Fayre during the late May Bank Holiday; a Scarecrow Festival in July; and Battle of Hastings re-enactments in October.
 The Battle Bonfire Boyes celebrate every year with a parade and spectacular fireworks display on, or near to, 5th November.
-The town’s Christmas lights are switched on at the end of November and there is a late night shopping event in the middle of December.
+The town’s Christmas lights are switched on at the end of November and there is a late-night shopping event in the middle of December.
 For more information about events, shops and eateries go to battleeastsussex.co.uk